Clement-PhD/PhD-Report/experiments/first_experiment/first_experiment.md

 # TODO

 - [ ] Find the CVE
+- [ ] Use [openCVE](https://docs.opencve.io/installation/manual/) to build the postgreesql database and keep only entry with link with `patch` tag and an url matching a pull request
 - [ ] Research on how the AST are represented
 - [ ] Research on how to compare AST